failsafe-lib/failsafe.dev/faqs.md

 - Async `Fallback` calls
 - `Timeout` checks

-For async executions, async retries, and async fallbacks, you can supply your own `Executor`, `ExecutorService`, `ScheduledExecutorService`, or `Scheduler` via `FailsafeExecutor.with()` which Failsafe will use.
+For async executions, async retries, and async fallbacks, you can supply your own `ScheduledExecutorService`, `Executor`, or `Scheduler` via `FailsafeExecutor.with()` which Failsafe will use.
 If no executor is configured, Failsafe will use the `ForkJoinPool.commonPool` for these purposes.

 `Timeout` checks are always performed using the `ForkJoinPool.commonPool` so that they are not blocked if the configured executor or Scheduler are fully utilized.